statisticalbiotechnology/twinspace/README.rst

 Given a proteome, we explored how many peptides generate highly similar fragmentation spectra with current MS methods.
 MSCI is a Python package built to assess the **information content of peptide fragmentation spectra**.

-We aimed to calculate an **information-content index** for all peptides in a given proteome, allowing us to:
-- Design data acquisition strategies that maximize spectral diversity.
-- Prioritize the most informative fragment ions for peptide quantification.

 Main features
 -----